Epithelioid Mesothelioma

 If you or someone you love is a U.S. veteran fighting mesothelioma, know you’re not alone and that we may be able to help you.

-Here are the next steps we suggest if you have epithelioid mesothelioma:
+Here are the next steps to take if you have epithelioid mesothelioma:

-1. Get our Free Veterans Packet: This free guide can help you understand your epithelioid mesothelioma diagnosis and what your options are.
+1. Get our Free Veterans Packet: This guide can help you understand your epithelioid mesothelioma diagnosis and medical options.

-2. File or increase VA benefits: We can help you file for or increase your mesothelioma VA benefits, worth almost $4,000 as of 2024.
+2. File or increase VA benefits: Mesothelioma VA benefits are worth over $4,000 as of 2025.
+We can help you file for or maximize your benefits.

 3. Find treatments: Work with our caring and dedicated nurses to find the best doctors and treatments for your case.

-4. Get additional compensation: We can secure compensation to cover medical bills and protect your family.
-We recently secured $8.26 million for an epithelial patient and millions could be available to you too.
+4. Get additional compensation: We recently secured $8.26 million for an epithelial patient, and millions could be available to you too with our assistance.

 Call (877) 450-8973 to learn about all the ways we can help you or a loved one.